mohan08p/kodekloud-engineer/DevOps Engineer/Docker/Save. Load and Transfer Docker Image/solution.md

     05f3b67ed530: Loading layer [==================================================>]  3.072kB/3.072kB
     f31a96b3e18c: Loading layer [==================================================>]  22.26MB/22.26MB
     Loaded image: demo:xfusion

+NOTE: If you get the following error, *Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?* then start a docker daemon service on the host using *service docker start*

 Finally verify that the docker image ls there using ls command,